Yonas143/studio/docs/security_audit_full.md

-# Web Application Security Audit Documentation (Full Expansion)
+# Technical Security Audit & Implementation Details

 This document provides a comprehensive technical overview and security specification for the Cultural Ambassador Award web application, as required for the security audit by the Information Network Security Administration (INSA).